-DESIGN PARAMETERS - FLEXIBLE PAVEMENTS
+DESIGN PARAMETERS - ASPHALT CONCRETE PAVEMENTS

-The roadway to be considered in this study is Roadway C in the Veramendi Master Planned Development.
-The proposed roadway is to be evaluated in accordance with the City of San Antonio's Design Guidance Manual regarding Collector streets.
-Based on information provided by the City of San Antonio, we understand that the following design parameters are required for use in the design of flexible pavements for this street.
+The roadways to be considered in this study are the interior roadways in Precincts 18-2 and 19-1 of the Veramendi Master Planned Development.
+The proposed roadways were evaluated in accordance with the City of San Antonio's Design Guidance Manual regarding Local Type A Streets (with and without bus traffic).
+Based on information provided by the City of San Antonio, we understand that the following design parameters are required for use in the design of flexible pavements for these types of streets.